top of page

 Our volunteers keep vigil at the bedsides of those who are nearing the end of life, and they provide necessary respite for caregivers.
 Our volunteers do not provide medical assistance, but their compassionate presence allows care receivers to focus on physically, emotionally, and spiritually preparing for an end of life transition that is meaningful to them and their caregivers.

 We also offer an hour-long instructional program for families who are facing the unexpected, imminent loss of a loved one, but have never assisted someone who is dying.
-Our aim is to provide the resources, encouragement, and confidence to bear such a challenging experience.
+Our aim is to provide resources, encouragement, and confidence to bear this challenging experience.

 Contact us to learn more about end of life care support for your loved one.